 I will never be that girl who looks forward to winter.
 But now that we’re on the home stretch of summer, with September now just around the corner, I will say that I am extremely ready for one perk of winter to roll back around soon — hot soup season! ♡

 A quick pass through the recipe index here on the blog will give away the fact that soups are my absolute faves.
 So much so, that there’s really no such thing as soup “season” in our house.
-I’ve always been the girl happily cozying up with a bowl of chicken noodle, sweating through curry hot pots, and eating my favorite lentil soup on repeat all summer long.
-(Yes, even in our un-airconditioned Barcelona kitchen — whew.)
+I’ve always been the girl happily cozying up with a bowl of chicken noodle, whisking a quick batch of egg drop, and enjoying my favorite lentil soup on repeat all summer long.

 But this time of year, there’s always one soup in particular that is a must — a big comforting batch of corn chowder.